OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

         }
     </table>
     ```
-4. Finally we need to add buttons for both adding members and removing members to the **GroupMembers** view.
+4. Finally, we need to add buttons for both adding members and removing members to the **GroupMembers** view.
     1. Add a button for adding members, by replacing the "Add new members here" comment with:
     ```xml
     @{